 I have blown the praises of these two long and hard in crosses 406 and 408.
 Valencia really is a very dark colour and in the pursuit of darker and darker grandiflroums it just has to be included in the arsenal.
 Breakaway has become an overnight sensation after sitting around building up its power and appeal for 9 years.
 Absolutely is now a member of the A Team of my top breeding plants.
 It has the shape and the size and the charisma to match.

 410: Den. speciosum var. grandiflorum x same

 Here is another contender for the most likely to succeed award.
 See 406, 408 and 409.
 Breakaway was just so impressive when it sprung onto the world.
 I had never used it before its most successful blooming in the 2013 season.
 Not often a new breeder has had such a sudden impact on my senses.
 Camp Creek you are no doubt sick of hearing me glorify.
 I cannot help it . . . simply irresistible to quote the song!

 Blizzard x White Magic SOLD OUT

-Blizzard was found on the NSW Central Coast in 2001.
+Blizzard was found on the NSW Central Coast many years ago.
 As white as white can be and on a long, high arching raceme to boot.
 It displays the beautifully shaped flowers to perfection.
 At an open day I had in 2013 I was badgered by 3 growers to get a piece.
 White Magic is just that.
 It might take black magic to design such a speciosum!
-From the same 1 km ridge line as Blizzard, they may well be out of the same seed pod.
+From the same region as Blizzard I believe, they may well be out of the same seed pod.
 Simply magical and its about time some new parents entered the var. speciosum white blood lines.

 412: (var. speciosum x var. grandiflorum) X var. blackdownense